position-pal/Documentation/content/docs/2-domain-analysis/1-functional-requirements.md

    So that if I am in a dangerous situation my friends are notified and knows where I am

 6. As a logged user \
-   I want to start sharing my location to all groups' members after the trigger of an SOS alert \
+   I want to start sharing my location to all group members after the trigger of an SOS alert \
    So that my live location is automatically shared after an SOS alert to aid responders

 7. As a logged user who is sharing their position \
    I want to be able to share a journey towards a location specifying the time by which I'll be there \
    So that my friends know where I'm going

-8. As a logged user who is sharing a journey \
-   I want to be able to trigger an SOS alert \
-   So that if I am in a dangerous situation my friends are notified

-9. As a logged user in SOS mode \
+8. As a logged user in SOS mode \
    I want to be able to stop the SOS \
-   So that my friend are notified I'm not anymore in danger
+   So that my friend are notified I'm not in danger anymore

-10. As a logged user who is sharing a journey \
+9. As a logged user who is sharing a journey \
    I want to be able to stop it prematurely \
    So that my friend knows a change in my plan have occurred

+10. As a logged user \
+    I want to be able to see the entire path taken by my group members who are sharing a journey or triggered an SOS alert \
+    So that I know where they have been during the dangerous situation

 11. As a logged user \
-    I want to be able to see the entire path taken by my groups' members who are sharing a journey or triggered an SOS alert \
+    I want to be able to receive a notification when one of my group members start a journey or trigger an SOS alert \
-    So that I know where they have been during the dangerous situation
+    So that I'm aware of it

 12. As a logged user \
-    I want to be able to receive a notification when one of my groups' member start a journey or trigger an SOS alert \
+    I want to be able to receive a notification if one of my group members who triggered an SOS alert goes offline or deactivate it \
-    So that I'm aware of it
+    So that I can take appropriate action

 13. As a logged user \
-    I want to be able to receive a notification if one my groups' member who triggered an SOS alert goes offline or deactivate it \
-    So that I can take appropriate action

-14. As a logged user \
-    I want to be able to receive a notification if one my groups' member who started a journey stops moving, doesn't arrive on time, goes offline, reaches their destination or deactivate it \
+    I want to be able to receive a notification if one of my group members who started a journey stops moving, doesn't arrive on time, goes offline, reaches their destination or deactivate it \
     So that I can take appropriate action

 </em>